MevyDev/asteroids/README.md

+# Asteroids clone

-# A simple clone of the game Asteroids
+A very basic and simple clone of the game asteroids made in python

+Requires pygame installed